-Metso Outotec is based in Tampere and manufactures crushing and screening machinery.
+Metso (formerly known as Metso Outotec) is based in Tampere and manufactures crushing and screening machinery.
 The company has accelerated the visual management of manufacturing using LeanwareMES.
 The system refresh that grew from a limited-scope pilot to a development project for the entire plant, used the needs of employees as the foundation on the path to continuous production improvement.

 “Due to visualizing production, the correct information is always instantly available where it is needed, from installer to sales representative.
 LeanwareMES has, for example, helped eliminate losses due to lack of materials and improve reaction times and throughput”, says Toni Salovuori, Production Manager.